GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/newborn-screening.md

 ## How should NBS data be used?

 NBS raises two closely related debates.
-One concerns autonomy: parents consent to NBS, but as children grow they may want control over how their data is used.

-The other concerns reuse: information collected for health might also be applied in research, policymaking or even law enforcement, raising questions of transparency, consent and trust.
+One is about autonomy: parents consent to NBS, but as children grow, they may want control over how their data is used.
+The other is about reuse: information collected for health might also be applied in research, policymaking or even law enforcement, raising questions of transparency, consent and trust.

 ## The range of diseases